Getting Started#

 Note

-You can read about other tools on the Tools page.
+You can read about all the other tools on the Tools page.

-There are other ways to interact with the assistant:
+There are several ways to interact with gptme:

 Support#